robstoll/atrium/README.md

-Next to expecting that certain values are contained in or rather returned by an `Iterable`, Atrium allows us to use an `assertionCreator`-lambda to identify an element (an `assertionCreator`-lambda can also be thought of as matcher / predicate in this context).
+Next to expecting that certain values are contained in or rather returned by an `Iterable`, Atrium allows us to use an `assertionCreator`-lambda to identify an element (an `assertionCreator`-lambda can also be thought of as a matcher / predicate in this context).
-An element is considered as identified, if it holds all specified assertions.
+An element is considered as identified, if it holds all specified expectations the `assertionCreator` creates.
 Following an example:

 <ex-collection-short-2>